 If, during the course of an examination, an instructor or proctor observes suspicious behavior, he/she shall warn the individuals involved regarding the appearance of their actions and request them to cease any suspicious actions immediately.
 If the behavior continues, it may be considered evidence of academic misconduct.

-When an instructor or the Assessment Coordinator believes there is sufficient evidence of academic misconduct, the instructor shall notify the accused student in writing (and orally if possible) that unless the student requests a hearing in writing to the Provost within (30) thirty business days to contest the instructor’s belief, the instructor shall impose the appropriate academic consequences warranted by the circumstances.
+When an instructor or the PLA Director believes there is sufficient evidence of academic misconduct, the instructor shall notify the accused student in writing (and orally if possible) that unless the student requests a hearing in writing to the Provost within fifteen (15) business days to contest the instructor's belief, the instructor shall impose the appropriate academic consequences warranted by the circumstances.
 A copy of such written notification and action taken shall also be sent to the Provost.

 Breach of security and/or cheating by a student on a standardized examination will result in cancellation of test scores.
 Cheating on course examinations will result in an F for the test and may result in receiving an F for the course.

-If a student is a matriculated student at Charter Oak, other sanctions could also be imposed.
+If a student is a matriculated student at Charter Oak State College, other sanctions could also be imposed.
 A breach of security in test administration will result in cancellation of test scores.

-If the student wishes to contest the sanctions, the student may request a hearing in writing directed to the Provost within 10 (ten) business days of being informed of the sanction.
-The hearing process is outlined in Section 4 F of the Student Code of Conduct (see Student Code of Conduct in this catalog).
+If the student wishes to contest the sanctions, the student may request a hearing in writing directed to the Provost within ten (10) business days of being informed of the sanction.
+The hearing process is outlined in Section 4 F of the Student Code of Conduct.
 If the hearing process, including the appeal process is not completed before the end of the term, the student will receive a grade of incomplete (I) until final resolution of the issue.

 Adopted: May 20, 2004